Lets Make A Landmark Bed-Stuys Weeksville Becomes a Tourist Attractionby Kevin Plumberg

 The Weeksville Society has joined an array of organizations that are making a serious push to promote tourism in Brooklyn.
-This fall Borough Hall will unveil a 1,300-square-foot Tourism and Visitor Center that will provide brochures, maps and interactive learning and information on various cultural sites in Brooklyn, including Weeksville.
+This fall Borough Hall will unveil a 1,300-square-foot Tourism and Visitor Center that will provide brochures, maps, and interactive learning and information on various cultural sites in Brooklyn, including Weeksville.

 The Center is Borough Hall’s latest effort to promote "cultural tourism," a term Borough Hall’s Economic Development Specialist Stuart Leffler defines succinctly as "whatever brings people into Brooklyn to explore the local cultures."
 Leffler says the Center will promote all cultural institutions in Brooklyn and not just the widely known ones such as the BAM or the Brooklyn Museum of Art.

-Leffler maintains that Brooklyn’s less visited neighborhoods such as Bed-Stuy could handle an influx of tourists without gentrifying.
+Leffler maintains that Brooklyn’s less-visited neighborhoods such as Bed-Stuy could handle an influx of tourists without gentrifying.
 Even though more visitors to such areas would mean more commercial growth and accessibility to transportation, Leffler believes Brooklyn’s ethnic enclaves and communities would remain intact as long as organizations focused on neighborhood preservation, like the Weeksville Society, form the basis of the tourism.
 "It’s always going to be a borough of neighborhoods," he says.

-Joan Bartolomeo, President of the Brooklyn Economic Development Corporation, has been working for the past two years to promote tourism and commercial business in Brooklyn.
+Joan Bartolomeo, president of the Brooklyn Economic Development Corporation, has been working for the past two years to promote tourism and commercial business in Brooklyn.
 She believes that even if tourism attracts more large corporations into Brooklyn’s neighborhoods, the borough’s local cultures would still thrive.
 "The infrastructure of Brooklyn can sustain tourism," Bartolomeo maintains.

-Radiah Harper, the Weeksville Society’s Director of Education, believes that as tourists flock to the site, the historical significance of the four houses will keep the local community woven together.
+Radiah Harper, the Weeksville Society’s director of education, believes that as tourists flock to the site, the historical significance of the four houses will keep the local community woven together.
 The houses are "a source of pride for residents that are nearby," she says.
 Harper gives the example of a Weeksville mural project recently completed by a group of local school children, which now hangs outside of the site.
 After finishing the mural, the students introduced their parents to Weeksville.

 A peach tree in central Brooklyn

 This past August, Executive Director Pam Green showed me around the Hunterfly Road houses.
 Green joined the Weeksville Society in September of 2001 after working for 10 years at the Children’s Television Workshop, helping to co-produce Sesame Street in South Africa.
 This change of direction in her career brought a host of challenges.
-"I assumed, perhaps naively, that it wouldn’t be so hard.
+"I assumed, perhaps naïvely, that it wouldn’t be so hard.
 It turned out to be more challenging than I expected," says Green.

 As we look out at the mounds of gravel and dirt surrounding the future site of Hunterfly Court, Green explains that a landscape artist would plant grass and foliage reflecting the setting of nineteenth-century Brooklyn.
 "Some of the trees will stay, though.
 Like that one," she says, proudly pointing.
 "That’s a peach tree.
 You’re not going to find that elsewhere in central Brooklyn."

 Green acknowledged that being in the Bed-Stuy section of Brooklyn could dissuade tourists from visiting.
 "For some people, coming to Brooklyn is like going to Mars," she quips.
-But Green also believes that visiting central Brooklyn can also be a novelty for some.
+But Green also believes that visiting central Brooklyn can be a novelty for some.
 "This [site] will attract the tourist who is interested in something offbeat."

 Green’s staff is currently finishing a proposal for the Hunterfly Road houses to become a national landmark.
 Weeksville is currently listed on the National Register of Landmarks.
 Green sees the Weeksville Society growing in five or six years from a small group with a $700,000 operating budget to a multi-million dollar operation with at least 20 staff members.
-She also wants to develop workshops to teach students the importance of historic preservation, help promote commercial business and even host rap concerts in the performance space.
+She also wants to develop workshops to teach students the importance of historic preservation, help promote commercial business, and even host rap concerts in the performance space.

 "People will come here to look at the old furniture," says Green.
 "But I want the people who don’t just want to look at the old furniture, too."